What Is A Double Bet? – How to Calculate Double Bets

 If Swansea wins:

-When you think about how to work out Double Bet odds, there is an easy equation that you can use.
+When you think about how to work out odds for such a bet, there is an easy equation that you can use.

 It states: